RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

       ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/4/4.2/choose-caption-action-card.gif?raw=true)

    c.
-Choose an event to happen for clicking the action card:
+Set an event to happen for clicking the action card:
       * Select the action card, go to the **Properties** tab > **Events** section > **On Click Action** > choose **Page**.
 This event sets an action to open the *Parts* page that you will create in the next step.

       ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/4/4.2/choose-event.gif?raw=true)